goxgen/goxgen/README.md

 ### 📑 Providing schema

+Check the [schema definition](#schema-definition) section for more information.

 You should provide a schema for each project and run `go generate` again.

-All schema files in xgen has this format `schema.{some_name}.graphql`, for example `schema.user.graphql`

 #### Gorm example